ppryanichek/100-days-of-code/log.md

 Today I spent 1.5 hours to correctly install postgreSQL and connect the server.
 I did it!

-I created a BD and played with the table a bit.
+I created a DB and played with the table a bit.

+### Day 41: November 24, Sunday

+**Today`s Progress**:

+Started learning JDBC.

+I struggled with connecting to DB in VSCode.
+(I haven't figured it out yet).

+In IntelliJ IDEA it was much easier.

 **Link(s) to work**